Oldest football clubs: Croatia

+Cyprus

+Anorthosis Famagusta FC founded in 1911 is the oldest club with a football team, however it was a reading club and the football division of the club started in 1929, the same year Omonia Aradippou was founded.
+The now defunct football division of Enosis Neon Trust founded in 1924 is therefore the oldest football club, however the club closed its football division in 1938.
+The oldest surviving football club is therefore APOEL founded in 1926.
+The same year the now defunct Keravnos Strovolou FC was founded.
+The now defunct Pezoporikos Larnaca FC was founded in 1927 first merging to form EPA Larnaca FC in 1930.
+AEL Limassol and Aris Limassol both founded in 1930 and one year after the Anorthosis football division are therefore old clubs as well.
+Olympiakos Nicosia and Digenis Akritas Morphou FC were both subsequently founded in 1931.

 Denmark

 Kjøbenhavns Boldklub is the oldest football club in Denmark and the oldest active club in continental Europe.
 The sports club was formed in 1876 and association football was first played two years later.

 Estonia

+Estonian Sports Association Kalev (Estonian: Eesti Spordiselts Kalev) is a sports association in Estonia, founded in 1901.

-In nowadays Estonian state was the oldest formed club Tallinna JS(Jalgpalliselts) Meteor in 1909.
+In nowadays Estonian state was the oldest formed club Tallinna Jalgpalliselts Meteor in 1908.
 It's defunct since 1911, but restored after First World War and Estonian War of Independence in 1926 under the name Tallinna SK Meteor which took action until 1937.

+Finland

+Helsingin Ponnistus is one of the oldest continuously active sports clubs and the oldest football club in Finland.
+It was founded in 1887.
+It started as a gymnastic club but got its football program in 1903.

 France

 The first football club in France was established in Paris in 1863 by English expatriates, as the following excerpt from a contemporary newspaper shows: "A number of English gentlemen living in Paris have lately organised a football club....
 The football contests take place in the Bois de Boulogne, by permission of the authorities and surprise the French amazingly".

 Le Havre AC was founded as an athletics and rugby club in 1872, making it the oldest surviving football club registered in France and continental Europe.
 They began playing association football on a regular basis in 1894.
+The English Taylors RFC, which was formed by British businessmen in Paris in 1877, was followed by Paris Football Club a year later.
+Racing Club de France was formed in 1882 and their rivals Stade Français in 1883.
 Technically AS Strasbourg could be considered the first French association football team, being established in 1890; they were however a German team at the time.